 Consider Home Healthcare Services Over Assisted Living Facility

 If you cannot convince your parent to consider an assisted living facility, why not look into home healthcare services?
-Some people may even qualify for free home healthcare services through the United Energy Workers Healthcare, which may come through the EEOICPA and RECA.
+Some people may even qualify for free home healthcare services through the United Energy Workers Healthcare and Four Corners Health Care, which may come through the EEOICPA and RECA.
 For more information on potential benefits, contact one of our knowledgeable team members today.